LordkTk/Yolo-v3-train/README.md

 1. There are some minor improvements in the code compared to that in my another repo ([v3-tiny](https://github.com/LordkTk/Yolo-v3-tiny-train)), but the functions of the files are the same.

-2. During training, i only used warm-up and first-stage for training, i.e., only the detection part of the net was trained.
-I did in this way because the full net is so large that my poor computation resource didn't let me train it fully.
+2. During training, i only used warm-up and first-stage for training, i.e., only the detection part of the net was trained, and i didn't enable multi-scale training.
+I did in this way because the full net is so large that i couldn't train it fully because of my poor computation resource.
 If permitting you can train the whole net and the performance of the model can be further improved.

 ### Parameters setting: